tewinget/loki-network/docs/refactor_notes.md

 this layer will recieve routing layer PDU from the routing layer and apply any congestion control needed to buffer things to the os if it is needed at all.

-flow layer PDU are (data, ethertype, src-pubkey, dst-pubkey, isolation-metric) tuples. data is the datum we are tunneling over lokinet. ethertype tells us what kind of datum this is, e.g. plainquic/ipv4/ipv6/auth/etc. src-pubkey and dst-pubkey are public the ed25519 public keys of each end of the flow in use. the isolation metric is a piece of metadata we use to distinguish unique flows (convotag). in this new seperation convotags explicitly do not hand over across paths.
+flow layer PDU are (data, ethertype, src-pubkey, dst-pubkey, isolation-metric) tuples. data is the datum we are tunneling over session_router. ethertype tells us what kind of datum this is, e.g. plainquic/ipv4/ipv6/auth/etc. src-pubkey and dst-pubkey are public the ed25519 public keys of each end of the flow in use. the isolation metric is a piece of metadata we use to distinguish unique flows (convotag). in this new seperation convotags explicitly do not hand over across paths.